igorski/drunk-dragon-vs-the-drag-queens/README.md

 * Generate objects on city roads and inside buildings similar to trees (make sure no roads are blocked!)
 * Buildings broken in Safari ?
 * When characters are drunk, attacks should occasionally miss!
-* Notification window should not have a title.
-Simplify mutation to accept String directly.
 * Create unique sprite for hotel counter
 * Show building floor level
 * Prevent creating double walls when generating floors (and restore skipped unit test)